twitchard/blog/posts/2024-11-27-streamlit.md

 If you web search “Streamlit microphone” you will find some community-built components for getting audio from the user’s microphone through the browser.
 The problem is: none of these seem to handle *streaming, real-time* audio.
 The way they work is, the user hits record, they user speaks, the user hits stop record, and then all the audio is transmitted at once over to the Python side for processing.
 That’s not how EVI works.
 EVI wants a constant stream of audio chunks that are 10ms long.

-No fear: I quickly concluded I would need to make [Streamlit custom component](https://docs.streamlit.io/develop/concepts/custom-components/create) and do most of the EVI stuff completely on the browser side.
+No fear: I quickly concluded I would need to make a [Streamlit custom component](https://docs.streamlit.io/develop/concepts/custom-components/create) and do most of the EVI stuff completely on the browser side.
 The idea was, the user would talk to EVI entirely in the browser, and then when EVI needed to trigger the computer use API would just send a message back to the Python side.
 Easy peasy, right?

 ## Long-running tasks